Random logic networks: from classical Boolean to quantum dynamics: Quantum generalizations of reversible Boolean networks

 The situation for $K=1$ networks is qualitatively different.
 Here, the use of operations consisting only of $H$, $\sigma_x$, $I$, and $W$ ensures that ${\cal U}$ is a member of the Clifford group ${\cal C}_n$, defined as follows.
 Let $r_{i,j,\ldots}$ be a tensor product of $2^N$ Pauli operators $\{ \sigma^{(1)}_i\otimes \sigma^{(2)}_j \otimes \ldots \}$. ${\cal C}_n$ consists of all unitary operators $U$ of dimension $2^N$ for which

-for every $r_{i,j,\ldots}$~\cite{gottesman1997stabilizer}.
+for every $r_{i,j,\ldots}$, where $U(1)$ represents an overall phase factor of no physical significance.~\cite{gottesman1997stabilizer}.
 An important property of ${\cal C}_n$ is that it contains a finite number of elements \cite{ozols2008clifford, calderbank1998quantum}.
 As a result, one can show that ${\cal U}^m = {\cal U}$ for some integer $m$, which implies that all trajectories in these $K=1$ networks are periodic and the eigenvalues are roots of unity.